DivineDragonFanClub/plugin_hub/doc/src/ch01-02-hello-world.md

 ```console
 cargo skyline new hello_world
 ```
 > The very first time you create a project with cargo-skyline in a directory, you will be prompted to download the source code for the Rust language.
-It is a necessary step to build Rust programs that are capable of using the Nintendo Switch features and should last between 3 and 10 minutes depending on your download speed.
+It is a necessary step to build Rust programs that are capable of using the Nintendo Switch features and should take between 3 and 10 minutes depending on your download speed.

 ### Compiling

-You've just create a new Skyline Plugin project, so let's go through the compilation steps.
+You've just created a new Skyline Plugin project, so let's go through the compilation steps.

 Before loading it through Cobalt, you must compile your plugin using cargo-skyline by entering the following command in the directory: